javidmedina/lucidOS/README.md

 Emphasis on smooth transitions, responsive animations, and visual depth.

-Flexible layout options will allow users to emulate a macOS, Windows, or other interface of your choice.
+Flexible layout options will allow users to emulate macOS, Windows, or any other interface of their choice.

 # Gaming
 As stated, lucidOS will be able to run Windows Apps via Proton, including video games.
-You will be able to play most Steam games and Windows apps on lucidOS.
+You will be able to play most Steam games and run most Windows applications on lucidOS.
 More support will be added as lucidOS improves.
 (Proton is a compatibility layer developed by Valve)